ECE311S Dynamic Systems and Control (Last updated April 15, 2012)

 Laboratories

-There are two labs and they are performed in groups of two or three students.
+There are four labs and they are performed in groups of two or three students.
 If you don't already have lab partners among students in your lab session, the TAs will help you to form a group.
-Both labs require a preparation and a report.
-The preparation is submitted at the beginning of the lab.
-If you already have lab partners, your group can submit one preparation.
-The report is due one week after your scheduled lab and it should be dropped in the boxes on the first floor of Sandford Fleming near SF 1020-1021.
+The labs require a preparation and a report.
+Each student submits one preparation at the beginning of the lab.
+Each lab group submits a lab report one week after your scheduled lab.

 There are no make-up labs.
 If you miss a lab you cannot show up at a different lab section.